objcio/articles/2014-09-10-swift-functions.md

 hello(name: "Robot")
 ```

-And of course, the rules for how parameters work are slightly different for Methods...
+And of course, the rules for how parameters work are slightly different for methods...

-## Calling On Methods
+## Calling on Methods

 When encapsulated in a class (or struct or enum), the first parameter name of a method is *not* included externally, while all following parameter names are included externally when the method is called: